Monarch717/Moonetrica-V1/README.md

 ![Product Gif](https://i.ibb.co/3c5RJhh/Dashboard.png)

-#The main features:
+## The main features:

 :+1: connecting wallet and displaying information about all defi pools where user placed tokens.

-:shipit: display of analytics, how the price has changed, how profitability indicators in money and in % have changed, how amount of tokens change in liquidity pools
+:+1: display of analytics, how the price has changed, how profitability indicators in money and in % have changed, how amount of tokens change in liquidity pools

-- make it possible to collect reward from the pools (collect token that you earned)
+:+1: make it possible to collect reward from the pools (collect token that you earned)

-- Develop a token swap (marketplace where user will chose best rate from different DEX’s)
+:+1: Develop a token swap (marketplace where user will chose best rate from different DEX’s)

 ```
 yarn install